 5. USABILITY TESTING

-Usability testing is the best digital CX method to get insights about exactly how real users interact with a product.
+Usability testing is the best UX method to get insights about exactly how real users interact with a product.
 It should be performed as often as possible to test separate scenarios or the whole product.

 Testing can be performed in various stages of the process.
 For example, in the wireframe stage it can help determine if users understand the usage flows.
 Whilst in the design prototype stage to ensure that all visual accents are used correctly and to see how existing users use the service or how totally new users deal with the same service.

-In fact, to have a better vision and create a CX design for finance that will have a positive impact on the mind of their users, CX consultants look at proven research studies that strongly state facts about the way users perceive certain elements of the interface, their behaviours and reactions.
+In fact, to have a better vision and create a UX design for finance that will have a positive impact on the mind of their users, UX consultants look at proven research studies that strongly state facts about the way users perceive certain elements of the interface, their behaviours and reactions.

-You can gain insights from some psychology researches to understand how human behaviour apply to banking customer experience design.
+You can gain insights from some psychology researches to understand how human behaviour apply to banking user experience design.

 Infographic by Toptal